 Whoa, was that a tangent!

 Getting back to that long-lost point?
-After a while Alan had the bright idea of actually having reading nights.
+After a while, Alan had the bright idea of actually having reading nights.
 The first one that I knew of was in the home he shared with his parents.
 There were so many different things read!8If I were to organize one again, I think I’d provide a whiteboard for people to write down the name and author of the piece they were reading, with pens and paper for others to copy that down.
 Or maybe I’d email them the list after the event.
 Anyway, it was always information I wanted!
 One interesting thing Alan initiated was reading a short story by passing the book around the room.
 Each person read one page (just one side of the page), then handed the book to the next person, who picked up mid-sentence (or even mid-word, if there had been a hyphenation!) and carried on.
 It was jarring, but it also brought a breath of fresh air to a story that I thought I knew very well9Something by O. Henry, I think?

 I want fellowship back.
 I want to recreate that aspect of The House that I so loved.
 I want something like our social circle from the Stone Mountain years.
 I want to be part of a group that has readings, that plays games together, that makes music, that creates things.
 I keep reading Kimberly’s description of “Triple C Nights” at her family’s home (crafts, cooking, and cards, I think? or maybe one of the Cs is for cats!), and I’m very envious of her local crew.